iomesh/docs/docs/zbs-csi-driver/deployment.md

 sidebar_label: Deployment
 ---

-This topic explains how to install ZBS CSI Driver with kubernetes.
-Follow the steps in this topic in order.
+This topic explains how to install ZBS CSI Driver in a Kubernetes cluster.

+Follow the steps below **in order**.

 ## Supported platforms

+Kubernetes Node Linux distro:

+- CentOS 7
-- Kubernetes node Linux distro: CentOS 7 and CentOS 8
+- CentOS 8

+Kubernetes distro:

 - Kubernetes v1.17 or higher
-- Openshift v3.11 or higher
+- OpenShift v3.11 or higher

+ZBS:

-- ZBS v4.0.7-rc16 (corresponding SMTX OS version: SMTXOS-4.0.7-CSI-solution-el7)
+- ZBS v4.0.7-rc16 (corresponding to SMTXOS-4.0.7-CSI-solution-el7)

+Others:

-- Helm v3.3.x
+- Helm 3

-## Setup Kubernetes
+## Setup Kubernetes Cluster

 ### Enable Kubernetes features

-Enable the CSI related features to ensure that the driver works normally.

-After a feature is GA, the feature gate will be removed in the next few versions.
-Please refer to **[feature-gates](https://kubernetes.io/docs/reference/command-line-tools-reference/feature-gates/)** to selectively enable features.
+Enable Kubernetes CSI features to ensure ZBS CSI Driver works.
+After a feature is GA, some feature gates will be removed in next few versions.

+All CSI features are enabled by default in Kubernetes v1.17 or higher version.

+> If you are using OpenShift 4.5 or higher, Kubernetes in OpenShift is Kubernetes v1.18 or higher, all feature are enabled by default.

+For more details, please check Kubernetes **[Feature Gates][1]** to enable features selectively.

 | Feature Gate                 | Default | Stage | Since | Until |
 | ---------------------------- | ------- | ----- | ----- | ----- |